Wait. Don't leave yet ✋

 Trello Power-Ups

-Collaboration: Team members can comment, assign tasks, set due dates, and work together in real time on shared boards.
+Collaboration: You can assign tasks, comment, set due dates, and work with your team directly inside boards.
+Keeps everything in one shared space.

 Trello for collaboration